2shady4u/godot-sqlite/README.md

 - Linux
 - Windows

-# How to use?
+# How to install?

+Re-building Godot from scratch is **NOT** required, the proper way of installing this plugin is to either install it through the Asset Library or to just manually download the build files yourself.

+### Godot Asset Library

+**Godot-SQLite** is available through the official Godot Asset Library, and can be installed in the following way:

+- Click on the 'AssetLib' button at the top of the editor.
+- Search for 'godot-sqlite' and click on the resulting element.
+- In the dialog pop-up, click 'Download'.
+- Once the download is complete, click on the install button...
+- Once more, click on the 'Install' button.
+- Activate the plugin in the 'Project Settings/Plugins'-menu.
+- All done!

+### Manually

-Re-building Godot from scratch is **NOT** required just download the build files found in the [releases](https://github.com/2shady4u/godot-sqlite/releases) tab, extract on your system and run the supplied demo-project.
+It's also possible to manually download the build files found in the [releases](https://github.com/2shady4u/godot-sqlite/releases) tab, extract them on your system and run the supplied demo-project.
 Make sure that the Godot is correctly loading the *gdsqlite.gdns*-resource and that it is available in the *res://*-environment.

 An example project, named "demo", can also be downloaded from the releases tab.